laginha/yard/docs/working_with_forms/forms.md

 # Forms

-The *Yard* resource relies on the *parameters* attribute for the in the **index** method.
+The *Yard* resource relies on the *parameters* attribute for the **index** method.
 Its purpose is to filter and process the http request parameters according to a given *yard form*.

 <pre>
 class BookResource(Resource):